freenet/freenet-core/docs/src/components/contracts.md

   bring it in sync with the other state.

-Contracts can implement these functions however they wish depending on the type of data being synchronized.
+Contracts can implement these functions however they wish depending on the type of data their state contains.

 ##### Step-by-step